zkawfanx/StableLLVE/README.md

 #### Training
 First, prepare your own traning data and put it in the folder `./data`.
 By default, the code takes input images and ground truth from `./data/train` and `./data/gt` and you can also change the path in `train.py` and `dataloader.py`.

 Second, you need to predict plausible optical flow for your ground truth images and put it in the folder `./data/flow`.
 In our paper, we first perform instance segmentation to get object masks using the opensource toolkit **[detectron2](https://github.com/facebookresearch/detectron2)**.
 Then we utilize the pretrained **[CMP](https://github.com/XiaohangZhan/conditional-motion-propagation)** model to generate the optical flow we need.
-(A naive prediction code will be here soon.)
+The prediction code and example images are updated in `etc` folder.

 Finally, you can train models on your own data by running
 ```shell